mcf-rocha/swagger-graph/README.md

 # swagger-graph
-Generates a graph visualisation from all paths in a Swagger API specification.
+Generates a graph visualisation from Paths in a Swagger API specification.